 While inside the attic, you will be in close quarters with the bat droppings left behind.
 These droppings have the potential of carrying a disease that is transferable to humans called histoplasmosis.
 Without the proper protective equipment, there is a high risk of exposure.
 Bat colonies are also home to ectoparasites called bat bugs that will bite humans if they come into contact.

 Health and safety risks for humans are not the only concern when it comes to a DIY bat removal.
 Bats populations have been suffering across North America, and as a result they have been protected by the Fish and Wildlife Conservation Act.
 This law dictates the time of year bat removals can take place.
 Removing bats during hibernation or baby season will negatively impact their survival rate.
 In order to protect bat populations and stay in accordance with wildlife protection laws, no DIY bat removal should ever be attempted.

 Technicians who specialize in bat removal know just what to do and identify bat entry points as well as remove the creatures from your home.
 Bats can enter your home through holes the size of a dime so you could easily miss an entry point.
 The bat colony will need to be located and the phase of the breeding cycle assessed.
 Once this has been done, the technician will then be able to create a strategy for removal that will be humane as well as economical.
 Because the technician is knowledgeable in bat biology and behaviour, the bats will be removed without any babies left behind or health concerns for the future.

-The area where the bats were located will need to be cleared and cleaned to ensure that no one in the home is affected by the droppings or any bat carcasses.
+Next, the area where the bats were located will need to be cleared and cleaned to ensure that no one in the home is affected by the droppings or any bat carcasses.
 Such issues can be a health concern for those in the home.
-This can include removing and repairing affected insulation as well as restoring of certain areas of the attic space.
+This can include removing and repairing affected insulation as well as restoring certain areas of the attic space.